mousepawmedia/devdocs/network/source/tools/graphics.rst

 * Official Website: `<http://www.gpick.org/>`_

-Inkscape (v0.92)
+Inkscape (v0.92 or later)
 =====================================

 **Inkscape** is a professional-quality vector graphics editing program, analogous to Adobe Illustrator®.
 It can be used to create SVG (Scalable Vector Graphics) files, and can export to most major graphics formats.

-The latest version of Inkscape is always available from the official PPA...
+It can be installed in one of several ways (select ONE):

+It's available from the main repositories on Debian-based systems:

 ..  code-block:: bash

-    $ sudo add-apt-repository ppa:inkscape.dev/stable
     $ sudo apt install inkscape

+It's available via Snapcraft:

+..  code-block:: bash

+    $ sudo snap install inkscape

+Or, install via Flatpak from Flathub:

+..  code-block:: bash

+    $ flatpak run org.inkscape.Inkscape

 * Official Website: `<https://inkscape.org/>`_
 * Official Documentation: `<http://tavmjong.free.fr/INKSCAPE/MANUAL/html/>`_
 * Tutorials: `<https://inkscape.org/en/learn/tutorials/>`_

-Krita (v4.0.x)
+Krita (v4.2 or later)
 =====================================

 **Krita** is a vast and powerful raster drawing and painting application,